Covic/superstore-dw/superstore_dw/README.md

 #This is a sandbox project, with superstore theme, for testing and learning

-## VERSION 2.4.1
+## VERSION 2.4.2

  ISSUES:

-- SCD2 for location and date not suported (suposed not to change)
+- SCD2 for location and date not suported (suposed not to change), need to fix timestamps as in other SCD2 if this should be able to change.

-- "Date" table stell does not use the correct granularity, could run for unique dates, or use an YEARMODA format for key, or build an external source with date key names and other info as a calendar.
+- "Date" table still does not use the correct granularity as on early versions, could run for unique dates, or use an YEARMODA format transformation to generate a key, or build an external source with date key names and other info as a calendar and converted YEARMODA for key.

-- fact table for order got source on norm schema, tracking why "original" schema could not be reached.
+- The fact table for order got source placed on "norm" schema with o relationships, even it "Orders" was not in NF, still tracking why "original" schema could not be reached by DBT.

-- normalized city_id and city name seems to use some external source
+- Normalized table city_id and name seems to use some external source, or have serial IDs from a combination of other location variables for its key.

-- order data from "original" source for testing
+- Order data from "original" source for testing, they have maximum granularity (order rows, not orders), it could be reconstructed from normalized schema as other dimensions, but any normalization transformation may impact on norm->DW, and that could not be tracked without a original->DW.

 ## The general model